Replicable-MARL/MARLlib/docs/source/handbook/env.rst

 or you can just follow the error log (when the process can not found the game's location) and put it in the right place.

-.. _MaMujoco:
+.. _MAMuJoCo:

-MaMujoco
+MAMuJoCo
 ==============

 .. figure:: ../images/env_mamujoco.png
     :align: center

-Multi-Agent Mujoco (MaMujoco) is an environment for continuous cooperative multi-agent robotic control.
+Multi-Agent Mujoco (MAMuJoCo) is an environment for continuous cooperative multi-agent robotic control.
 Based on the popular single-agent robotic MuJoCo control suite provides a wide variety of novel scenarios in which multiple agents within a single robot have to solve a task cooperatively.

 Official Link: https://github.com/schroederdewitt/multiagent_mujoco